pryv/dev-site/source/open-api/index.md

 # Definition file

+The API of Open-Pryv.io (open source version of Pryv.io) in OpenAPI 3.0 format can be found here: [api.yaml](/open-api/open-api-format/api_open.yaml).
-Here is the Pryv.io API in OpenAPI 3.0 format: [api.yaml](/open-api/3.0/api.yaml).
+The API of Pryv.io (Entreprise license) in OpenAPI 3.0 format can be found here: [api.yaml](/open-api/open-api-format/api.yaml).

-This OpenAPI document describes the Pryv.io API and conforms to the OpenAPI Specification.
-It is represented in YAML format and can be downloaded from the above link to be imported on other API tools such as Postman.
+These OpenAPI documents describe the Pryv.io API and conform to the OpenAPI Specification.
+There are represented in YAML format and can be downloaded from the above links to be imported on other API tools such as Postman.

 # Usage